jjaswanson4/specification-enhancements/README.md

 ## Non-Margo Members

-Details coming soon on how non-margo members can propose changes to the specification
+Details coming soon on how non-Margo members can propose changes to the specification